Laman2005/MLDL/README.md

 log.txt: The log file created by the program to track operations.
 Makefile (if applicable): For building the project (if you decide to use one).
 Design and Synchronization Mechanism

-The program uses a combination of:
+**Our program uses a combination of:**

-**Mutexes:** For mutual exclusion when modifying shared resources like the file replicas and the readers_count array.
+**Mutexes:** Was used for mutual exclusion when modifying shared resources like the file replicas and the readers_count array.
-Condition Variables: To synchronize reader and writer threads when the writer is active.
+**Condition Variables:** Was used to synchronize reader and writer threads when the writer is active.
-**Semaphores:** To ensure the writer thread operates without conflicts.
+**Semaphores:** Was used to ensure the writer thread operates without conflicts.

 **If you want a more detailed explanation of the design, please refer to the report.**
 <pre>